While I was in Tampa last week, I worked out in the parking lot of Motel 8.

 Remember, when I am doing a jump rope, you see my feet are barely coming off the ground, and my elbows are nice and tight.
 Movement is only happening at my wrists.

 #4 – How to Get More Out of Jump Roping?

 To increase intensity I can go to a running skip.
 Notice that I am always on my toes and my heels never touch the ground.

-Obviously there are so many different variations with jump rope.
+Obviously, there are so many different variations with a jump rope.
 I can increase the intensity with higher knees, with double unders, with forward and back, and with side to side.